 The desired solution must be able to demonstrate improved performance over today’s human and machine applications in relation to accuracy, repeatability, reproducibility, speed/frequency by using in line measurements at high frequency.
 The ability to threshold, identify and/or measure critical product attributes in both static mode (discreet unit by unit) and dynamic mode is important.
 Desired surface patterns are to be recognised and flagged for variation or missing elements and critical attributes are measured within 0.001″ in X, Y and Z dimensions.
 For dynamic assessment, surface anomalies greater than 1.0 sq. in. size to be flagged and identified via lookup database.

 The expectation is to improve product quality and consistency, reduction in the cost of poor quality and in related customer claims.
 Other expected benefits are eliminating latency associated with manual processes by providing real time information for manufacturing process control and troubleshooting, improved operating effectiveness (OEE & TEEP) and improved operating safety related to machine contact measurement by removing frequent manual and repetitive tasks and positions of people.
 Finally, to advance the digital capabilities for Smart Manufacturing in the areas of predictive and prescriptive analytics for artificial intelligence (AI) and machine learning (ML).

-Zeta Motion, with Dakota Systems Inc. on the GAF, machine vision systems for product conformance and machine condition challenge: Machine vision and sensor technology to assess product conformance that is fast, accurate, affordable, and scalable.
+As part of the prototype phase of the programme, Zeta Motion, with Dakota Systems Inc. worked with GAF on the machine vision systems for product conformance and machine condition challenge: Machine vision and sensor technology to assess product conformance that is fast, accurate, affordable, and scalable.